 A third-row seat is standard, and it folds into the floor in a 50/50 split.
 The second-row bench features a removable center seat that stows in a compartment below the front-seat center console.
 Without it, the second row converts into two captain's chairs with a center aisle or a center console (also removable).
 Both seats can recline and adjust forward and back, and the passenger-side seat has a walk-in feature for easier third-row access.

-Fold down the second and third rows, and the Highlander's 95.4 cubic feet of maximum cargo volume is class-competitive.
+Fold the second and third rows, and the Highlander's 95.4 cubic feet of maximum cargo volume is class-competitive.
 With the second and third rows up, however, there's just 10.3 cubic feet of cargo volume — small for its class.
 Other interior features include:

 - Standard fabric upholstery; leather optional